SUPERCHARGE YOUR Online VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 Although knowledge graph and featured snippets seems use the same styling and images patterns, the main difference are as follows:

-The knowledge graph is an underlying algorithm that helps Google keep the most relevant and factual information in the form of entities.
-These information is used to deliver various kinds of search engines results including featured snippets.
+Featured Snippet The Featured snippet is just one aspect of a search feature which has a singular purpose of delivering the most relevant answer to a query. | Knowledge Graphs The knowledge graph is an underlying algorithm that helps Google keep the most relevant and factual information in the form of entities.
+These information is used to deliver various kinds of search engines results including featured snippets. |

-Featured Snippet cannot be requested to change or update.2.
-You can suggest changes to the Knowledge Graph, especially where it concerns your brand identity and information.
+Featured Snippet cannot be requested to change or update. | 2.
+You can suggest changes to the Knowledge Graph, especially where it concerns your brand identity and information. |

 ⭐️How to Reduce Bias in Search Results | Introduction of KELM Algorithm